ushiradineth/koano-api/README.md

 - Uncomment the `cron-be` service in `docker-compose.yml`.
 - Replace `PG_URL` in `.env` with `postgres:5432`
-- Run `docker-compose -f deployments/docker-compose.yml up -d` to start the Postgres Database, Adminer, and the Cron Go HTTP Server.
+- Run `docker compose -f deployments/docker-compose.yml up -d` to start the Postgres Database, Adminer, and the Cron Go HTTP Server.